 Twitter - Founded in 2006 - An online news and social networking service.

 “In the past when you wanted to drive somewhere you had to pull out this big clunky map.
 You didn’t know if it was outdated, it was hard to read, and you couldn't use it easily while driving.
 Then the GPS came out and guaranteed information in real-time, that was always up-to-date, and easy to understand.
 That's what VKS does for manufacturing.
 Everyone used to use paper (the map), and now they have the option to use tools like VKS (the GPS) where operators can see information in real-time while they are working, in a visual, intuitive way.
 The impact and benefit that derive from this will help lead manufacturers into a new era of operational excellence."

 Paper everywhere and none of it is up to date!
-Many companies suffer from not having the latest and greatest information at hand.
-The problem leads to incorrect set-ups, bad parts, costly rework, and annoyed Customers.
+Too many companies suffer from not having the latest and greatest information at hand.
+The problem leads to incorrect set-ups, bad parts, costly rework, and annoyed customers.
 Industry 4.0 solves this problem perfectly; paper becomes a thing of the past.

-Industry 4.0 is here to solve that problem as well.
-Companies invest thousands of dollars in tools and equipment that can measure and validate every step of your operations.
-Now those tools can connect directly with your work instructions and halt the progression of activities until the exact expected result is achieved.
-Industry 4.0 can now not only enforce these ‘Do it right the first time’ practices, it also comes with the added bonus that each and every action is recorded and can be produced as evidence of adherence to processes.
+Industry 4.0 companies invest in tools and equipment that can measure and validate every step of their operations.
+With tools connected directly to your work instructions, activities can be monitored and resumed faster while achieving the exact expected result.
+Industry 4.0 with VKS can now not only enforce these ‘Do it right the first time’ practices, it also comes with the added bonus that each and every action is recorded and can be produced as evidence to customers of adherence to processes.